1

 齊宣王卒,湣王即位,說湣王厚葬以明孝,高宮室大苑囿以明得意,欲破敝齊而為燕。 燕易王卒,燕噲立為王。 其後齊大夫多與蘇秦爭寵者,而使人刺蘇秦,不死,殊而走。 齊王使人求賊,不得。 蘇秦且死,乃謂齊王曰:「臣即死,車裂臣以徇於市,曰『蘇秦為燕作亂於齊』,如此則臣之賊必得矣。」 於是如其言,而殺蘇秦者果自出,齊王因而誅之。 燕聞之曰:「甚矣,齊之為蘇生報仇也!」

 King Xuan of Qi died, and King Min ascended the throne.
-Su Qin advised King Min to have thick burials to show filial piety, build high palaces and great parks to show satisfaction, desiring to break and exhaust Qi to benefit Yan.
+Su Qin advised King Min to hold lavish burials to display filial piety and to build high palaces and great parks to display satisfaction, intending to weaken and exhaust Qi for Yan's benefit.
 King Yi of Yan died, and Yan Kuai was established as king.
-Afterward, many Qi grand masters who contended for favor with Su Qin sent someone to stab Su Qin.
-He did not die, but was wounded and fled.
-The King of Qi sent people to seek the assassin, but could not find him.
-Su Qin, about to die, then told the King of Qi: 'When your subject dies, cart-tear my body and parade it through the market, saying "Su Qin made rebellion in Qi for Yan."
-In this way, your subject's assassin will certainly be found.'
+Afterward, many Qi high ministers contending with Su Qin for favor sent someone to stab him.
+He did not die, but escaped wounded.
+The King of Qi sent men to search for the assassin, but they could not find him.
+As Su Qin lay dying, he told the King of Qi: 'When I die, tear my body apart with chariots and display it in the market, saying "Su Qin stirred up rebellion in Qi on behalf of Yan."
+In this way, my assassin will certainly be found.'
 Then they did as he said, and the one who killed Su Qin indeed came forward himself.
 The King of Qi then executed him.
 Yan heard of it and said: 'How extreme!
 Qi avenges Su Qin even after his death!'

 45